 I took mine with me on a trip to Colorado recently, too.
 You can detach the Aram from its stand and the shot glass seats into the portafilter basket with a gasket, so you can make an espresso free-style.

 We are the US distribution point for this new espresso maker.
 With each one made-to-order by artisans in Brazil, this hand-crafted machine is an excellent way to make coffee.
 We have these in stock, so order yours now.
-The Aram comes in a two wood finishes, Brazilian Cherry and Yellowheart (shown in photo).
+The Aram is currently available in the Yellowheart (blonde) finish.

 To see a video of the Aram in action: https://vimeo.com/369671798

 This grinder is awesome.
 I have a perfectly good Baratza Virtuoso electric grinder on my kitchen counter, yet I find myself instinctively pouring coffee beans into my Comandante hand grinder each morning.
 It's the tactile sensation of grinding the coffee...

 If you're like me, you use your Comandante grinder every day.
 It sits there on the counter with the rest of my curated coffee gear.
 But I also take it when I'm traveling, and that requires a bit of protection....